numpy/numpy/doc/source/reference/arrays.nditer.rst

 Iterating Over Arrays
 *********************

+.. note:: Arrays support the iterator protocol and can be iterated over like Python lists.
+See the :ref:`quickstart.indexing-slicing-and-iterating` section in the Quickstart guide for information and examples.

 The iterator object :class:`nditer`, introduced in NumPy 1.6, provides many flexible ways to visit all the elements of one or more arrays in a systematic fashion.
 This page introduces some basic ways to use the